osmannacar/Caffe2/README.md

 #
 This library extract from [PyTorch](https://github.com/pytorch/pytorch) Library which was developed by Facebook AI Research (FAIR) <br />
-Get some help from [caffe2 old release](https://github.com/facebookarchive/caffe2) Caffe2 library tested in Nvidia AGX Xavier <br />
+Get some help from [caffe2 old release](https://github.com/facebookarchive/caffe2) Caffe2 library tested in Nvidia GeForce RTX 2060 and Jetson Boards such as AGX Xavier, Nx and Tx2 <br />

 NOTE: Getting any error, send me email and I can help you